xpmethod-workshops/dhsi-coding-fundamentals/README.md

 prototype for mining a copy of the Old Bailey database held on a special server http://analytics.artsrn.ualberta.ca/digging2data/

-- Begin Project Work

 - 1hr write a short 1-2 paragraph description of your project.
 Concentrate on the goals of the *what* you are trying to accomplish, not the technical details.
 Spend some time discussing what tools and datasets you would need for the project.
 For example a simple project description may be: